Posts by Collection

 We exploit the relocation of the NFL’s Rams franchise as a natural experiment to estimate the effect of residential proximity to sports amenities using difference-in-differences hedonics.
 For a sample of single-family homes transacted in St. Louis between 2012 and 2019, we reveal that the relocation has provoked a significant relative price depreciation of 7.52% in housing values within a three-mile impact area.
 Subsequent distance ring analyses show that the effect is dispersed heterogeneously across space and declines in a non-linear distance-decaying pattern from the former host stadium.
-An approximation of the aggregate relative housing value depreciation suggests that the Rams generated substantial intangible amenity value in St. Louis.
-However, this magnitude effect may only justify partial subsidies for sports facilities and cannot provide a broader economic rationale for the generous public subsidization seen over the past decades.
-These results withstand a wide range of robustness checks, although they are somewhat mitigated considering general equilibrium effects
+We perform a synthetic control analysis and identify a stagnation in the number of food and accommodation establishments, along with a moderate decline in retail trade establishments, as an important transmission mechanism underlying the observed loss in local amenity value.
+Approximating the aggregate relative housing value depreciation suggests the Rams generated substantial intangible amenity value, though insufficient to provide a compelling economic rationale for the generous public subsidization seen in recent decades.

-Recommended citation: Froch, Jonas.
-(2024); "The Relocation Effect of a Major League Franchise on Residential Property Values"; Working Paper; University of Cologne
+Recommended citation: Froch, Jonas; (2025); "The Relocation Effect of a Major League Franchise on Residential Property Values"; Working Paper

 Download Paper